loganpowell/microvector/README.md

 **Parameters:**

-- `partition_name`: Unique identifier for this vector store
+- `partition`: Unique identifier for this vector store
 - `collection`: List of documents (dictionaries) to vectorize
 - `key`: Field name to use for embedding (default: "text")
 - `algo`: Similarity metric - `"cosine"`, `"dot"`, `"euclidean"`, or `"derrida"`